SolidOS/solidos/README.md

 [![Join the chat at https://gitter.im/solid/solidos](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/solid/solidos?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 If you made it here you must already have heard about [Solid](https://solidproject.org).
-This space is home of the SolidOS code.
+This space is home to the SolidOS code.
 Keep reading if you want to know:

 - 🤔 [What is SolidOS](#-What-is-SolidOS)
     - [What you can do today with SolidOS](#What-you-can-do-today-with-SolidOS)